YaelSim/Even1/README.md

   Thanks for reading!
 You're good to go!
-  I hope you've enjoyed viewing our project!
+  We hope you've enjoyed viewing our project!
   Please contact us for further details :)

         Yael and Linoy